schan1031/DraftRoyale/README.md

 # DraftRoyale

-Draft Royale is a web-app to enhance your NBA experience, written by Spencer Chan.

 [DraftRoyale](www.draftroyale.co 'DraftRoyale Homepage')

+Draft Royale is a web-app inspired by daily fantasy games, such as [DraftKings](https://www.draftkings.com/).
+DraftRoyale requires no real money to play, and is meant solely to enhance your NBA experience.

 ## Features